phill-holland/neurodiversity-accommodations-cheat-sheet/COMMUNICATION.md

         Messages can be a source of anxiety and stress, often formulating exactly the correct response with all the nuance detail required is hard work, more so the more important a message may be, depending on the person asking.

         Respect the need for alone time! (unless urgent)

+- [ ] Voice mails may never be checked

+        Neurodivergent people may have avoidance issues, it might be difficult for them to listen to their voicemails.

+With the above two points, it can be difficult to suggest methods and strategies for dealing with slow message responses, it's often important to note not to take it personally, often it's not related to if they like you not, nor to force somebody to respond to you.
+In fact, if a message or a person is more important to them, more time can pass when they take care and attention to formulate and write the perfect message, containing all the detail they think it'll require.

+Often somebody can take weeks to respond to a message, but also when they realise how long it's been, they can feel guilty about taking so long, which can also enable shame and the thought "it's too late now, this person probably hates me".

+It's important in this case to provide reassurance and not confront a person for being poor at messaging, a confrontation will likely make it worse.